ipastore/IG-Parser/README.md

 The purpose of building a local executable is to run IG Parser on a local machine (primarily for personal use on your own machine).

-For detailed installation instructions fow Windows please refer to the [Installation Guide](INSTALLATION.md).
+For detailed installation instructions for Windows please refer to the [Installation Guide](INSTALLATION.md).
 This guide is tailored for users who are new to programming or need step-by-step instructions.

 If you are familiar with programming, you can follow the quick setup instructions below: